-Although people commonly refer to all orders preventing contact as restraining orders, the type of order that is issued will depend upon who initiates the order as well as the relationship between the accuser and the accused.
+Although it’s common for people to refer to all court orders preventing contact as restraining orders, the type of order that is issued will depend on who initiates the order as well as the relationship between the accuser and the accused.

-- Anti-Harassment Order – a civil order that can be issued as a remedy for a person claiming any type of harassment from a non-family member (respondent).
+- Anti-Harassment Protection Order (AHPO) – a civil order that can be issued as a remedy for a person (petitioner) claiming any type of harassment from a non-family member (respondent).
 Anti-Harassment orders are commonly sought in neighbor disputes and other disputes that do not involve a family member, current or past romantic partner, or roommate.

-What happens if I violate a court order preventing contact?
+What happens if a court order preventing contact is violated?

-In WA State, a violation of any of the above orders is a criminal offense.
+In Washington State, a violation of any of the above orders is a criminal offense.
 An arrest will be made and the defendant will likely be booked into jail.
-At a criminal trial, the prosecutor must prove that:
+At a criminal trial, the prosecutor must prove all of the following:

 If the contact did not involve an assault and if the accused does not have two prior convictions for violating an order, the offense will be a gross misdemeanor, which means that there is a potential sentence of 364 days in jail and a $5000 fine.
 If the contact involved assault or if the accused has two prior convictions for violating an order, the offense will be a Class C Felony, with a maximum sentence of five years in jail and a $10,000 fine.

 What if the contact was consensual?